 Bone Marrow, Stem Cell, and Cord Blood Transplants

-Currently, the only option for curing aplastic anemia is an allogeneic transplant using bone marrow, stem cells, or cord blood.
+The only option for curing aplastic anemia is an allogeneic transplant using bone marrow, stem cells, or cord blood.
 "Allogeneic" means that the cells come from someone other than the patient.
 The patient receives bone marrow or stem cells from a family member, unrelated donor, or cord blood unit.
 In a successful transplant, defective stem cells in the patient's bone marrow are eliminated and new cells from the donor engraft (begin to function in the recipient's marrow) and produce normal blood cells.

 The major risks are rejection of the transplant, mortality during the transplant process (while waiting for engraftment the patient may have no immune system), and graft-versus-host disease (GVHD or GVH).
 GVHD is an acute or chronic condition in which the patient's new immune system tries to reject his or her own tissue.
 On average, transplants have the highest rates of success for children.